AtangaEmma/package-management/Jenkins-k8s-intergration.README.md

      ls
      cat congif

-copy the server endpoint and the cluster from there.
+**copy the server endpoint and the cluster name from there.
-Paste it in the kubernetes server endpoint block in the pipeline synthax respectively.
+Paste it in the kubernetes server endpoint block in the pipeline synthax respectively.**

 namespace = webapps